spicyjack/afb/README.md

   - `scripts/get_factoids.sh`
   - Downloads factoids from remote server, creates tarball for re-downloading

+## Starting the app ##
+Change to the `App-Factoid-Browser` directory and issue this command:

+    perl bin/app.pl

+You can also specify an environment with:

+    perl bin/app.pl --environment production

 ## Licensing ##
 This software is released under the terms of the *Perl Artistic License*, a copy of which can be viewed at http://dev.perl.org/licenses/artistic.html.